newtontriumphant/moonboard/README.md

 ## Detailed Description and Reason For Making:

 Besides wanting some tickets, I made this project to get experience wiring tight spaces in KiCad - my first time wiring a non-premade MCU.
 The tutorial was quite helpful, and in the few places where it stumped me, Google and my friend were able to help!
 I think that designing this devboard was a really educational process, and I feel ready for Prototype!
 Images are attached below.
-Now - this is my first devboard - I probably made some obvious errors - I had my friend review it and he said it looked good, I fixed all DRC errors, fellow reviewers please do let me know what I can fix/improve on - but keep in mind this project won't be shipped anytime soon, it was mainly to practice my KiCad skills for Prototype!
+Now - this is my first devboard - I probably made some obvious errors - I had my friend review it and he said it looked good, I fixed all DRC errors, fellow reviewers please do let me know what I can fix/improve on - but please do keep in mind that this board was mainly to practice my KiCad skills for Prototype!

 # IMAGES